cyramica/haulers-guide/docs/deep-space-transports.md

 DSTs are popular because they can carry up to 62,500m3 (with **Transport Ships V** trained) and fit a very high tank, i.e effective hp, for their size.

+#### Training Time

+Training into DSTs takes a minimum of about 30 days with an additional 6 days to get **Transport Ships** to level 4.

 #### The Fleet Hangar
 DSTs are a little special in that they have a small regular cargohold but a fairly big Fleet Hangar.